 "Pupils enjoy attending this school.
 They say they are happy and feel safe.
 They behave very well."

-One area for further improvement was identified (further development of the school's curriculum) and this is already part of the school's improvement plan.
+One area for further improvement was identified (further development of the school's curriculum) and this was part of the school's improvement plan in the 22-23 academic year.